Dave Chappelle: 2020–present

 Dave Chappelle: Live in Real Life, a documentary covering Chappelle's concerts in Yellow Springs during the COVID-19 pandemic, premiered at Tribeca Film Festival in June 2021, followed by a series of roadshow events in the United States and Canada and a limited theatrical release on November 19, 2021.

 In the early hours of May 4, 2022, Chappelle was performing at the Hollywood Bowl in Los Angeles, California, as part of the Netflix Is a Joke Festival, where he was tackled onstage by a member of the audience, who was swiftly subdued by security.
 The attacker was later found to have been armed with a replica handgun containing a knife blade.
-Chappelle's 4-night stint at the Hollywood Bowl ties him with Monty Python for the most headlined shows by a comedian at the venue.
+Chappelle's four-night stint at the Hollywood Bowl ties him with Monty Python for the most headlined shows by a comedian at the venue.

 On November 12, 2022, Chappelle hosted Saturday Night Live for the third time.
 On February 5, 2023, he received his fourth Grammy Award for Best Comedy Album for The Closer.
 On December 31, 2023, Netflix released Chappelle's latest special, The Dreamer, which debuted at No. 5 on the chart with 2.2 million views.
 On January 18, 2025, Chappelle hosted Saturday Night Live in its first show of 2025, marking Chappelle's fourth time hosting.
 His 17-minute monologue included commentary on recent events, including the January 2025 Southern California wildfires, Jimmy Carter's death, and Donald Trump's reelection to the United States presidency.

+Controversies

+Sticks & Stones (2019)

+In 2019, after the release of Sticks & Stones, Chappelle was criticised for jokes about the LGBTQ+ community, the #MeToo movement, Anthony Bourdain's suicide, and for humorously defending Kevin Hart and Michael Jackson.
+The special debuted with a 0 % critics' score on Rotten Tomatoes; it received mixed reviews overall, with the audience rating being far more favourable than the critics'.

+The Closer and Netflix walkout (2021)

+In October 2021, Chappelle released the Netflix special The Closer, which was condemned as transphobic and homophobic by advocacy groups and some Netflix employees.
+During the show Chappelle called himself "team TERF", aligned himself with J. K. Rowling's trans stances, and defended rapper DaBaby after homophobic comments he had made.
+The National Black Justice Coalition and other groups criticised Chappelle for ignoring the diversity of the LGBTQ+ community.
+Days later, a screening audience gave him a standing ovation; he responded, "If this is what being canceled is like, I love it."
+Chappelle said he was not transphobic but was critical of political correctness.
+Netflix co‑CEO Ted Sarandos defended the special, citing creative freedom, and said the company would not remove it.
+His stance prompted a virtual walkout and public rally by Netflix staff, who argued the company was disregarding the dignity of its trans workforce.